Tag Archive for: Livingston

 Paradise Valley Montana Wedding bride groom hug

-A few weeks back I had the pleasure of photographing the beautiful Paradise Valley Montana Wedding Day of Brita and John along the banks of the Yellowstone River.
+A few weeks back, I had the pleasure of photographing the beautiful Paradise Valley Montana Wedding day of Brita and John along the banks of the Yellowstone River.

 These two had all of their wedding guests meet at this really cool VRBO rental south of Livingston, Montana in Paradise Valley right on the river.
-As the sunset over the mountains their family and friends circled around them for their intimate ceremony then the celebration evolved into one heck of a pig roast.
+The long grassy property had room for their hundred guests and had great access to interesting geography the wedding couple and I could explore during their portrait.

 In my brief time with them, I had so much fun getting to know them and their tribe.
 Here are a few of my favorite images from their wedding.
 It was a true pleasure to be able to document their union.
 Congrats to the newlyweds! -M